Skip to main content

 Learn how to use genome-wide association studies (GWAS), next-generation sequencing analysis, and genome-wide methylation analysis to study risk and progression of lung cancer, melanoma, and kidney cancer.

-• Molecular Epidemiology of Kidney Cancer Postdoctoral Fellowship
+• Molecular Epidemiology and Occupational & Environmental Exposures Postdoctoral Fellowship

-Dr. Mark Purdue is seeking to recruit a postdoctoral fellow with an interest in conducting epidemiologic research into occupational, environmental, and molecular/genetic risk factors for kidney cancer and other malignancies.
+Dr. Mark Purdue is recruiting a postdoctoral fellow with an interest in conducting research integrating classical and molecular epidemiologic methods to investigate the carcinogenicity of occupational and environmental exposures.

 • Environmental Epidemiology Postdoctoral Fellowship